 I currently self-publish my original work on cards, calendars and journals, doing all computer design and layout, printing, packaging and marketing.
 With income from my publishers, galleries, shows and personal sales, I am able to support myself as a “working artist” and gratefully devote my time completely to my art.

-The OPB – Oregon Art Beat Feature goes into more detail – enjoy the segment by clicking on the image.
+The OPB – Oregon Art Beat Feature goes into more detail – enjoy my part of the feature in the video below.

 In 2007, my Mandala series was purchased by Oregon Health Sciences University (OHSU) in Portland, Oregon and is now included in their permanant art collection.
 Many beautiful works of art created by artists of Yamhill County, Oregon comprise the complete collection that now graces the Oncology/Radiology Department of the new OHSU Peter O. Kohler Pavillion.

 Please note that my work is © registered with the Library of Congress in Washington DC.
 Do not download, copy or reproduce in any manner without my consent.